Steven D. Wexner: Honors and awards

-Wexner has received fellowship from five Royal Colleges: FRCS from the Royal College of Surgeons in Edinburgh (1999); FRCS ad eundum from the Royal College of Surgeons (2000); elected to the Royal College of Surgeons of England by unanimous vote of its council (2008), the highest distinction conferred by the council; Honorary Fellowship from the Royal College of Surgeons in Ireland (2017); Honorary Fellowship from the Royal College of Physicians and Surgeons of Glasgow (2019); and Honorary Fellowship from the Royal College of Surgeons of England (2022).
+Wexner has received fellowship from five Royal Colleges: FRCS from the Royal College of Surgeons in Edinburgh (1999); FRCS ad eundum from the Royal College of Surgeons (2000); election to fellowship of the Royal College of Surgeons of England (2008); Honorary Fellowship from the Royal College of Surgeons in Ireland (2017); Honorary Fellowship from the Royal College of Physicians and Surgeons of Glasgow (2019); and Honorary Fellowship from the Royal College of Surgeons of England (2022).

-He holds honorary memberships in surgical societies of 15 countries, including Israel, Peru, Argentina, Brazil, Italy, Hong Kong, Wales, Chile, South Africa, Central America, Singapore, the German Surgical Society (2008), the European Surgical Association (2015), European Society of Coloproctology (2015), the Association of Coloproctology of Great Britain and Ireland (2008), and the Colorectal Society of Australia and New Zealand (2011).
 In 2024, he was elected as an Honorary Fellow of The Society of Black Academic Surgeons.

 Wexner received an honorary PhD from the University of Belgrade (2012) and the Maimonides Award from the American Jewish Committee (2003).
 He was named Professor Emeritus of I.M.
 Sechenov First Moscow State Medical University (2013), Master Clinician at Cleveland Clinic Florida (2016), appointed as Honorary Professor at University College London (2018), inducted as a member of the Academy of Master Surgeon Educators (2019), and appointed visiting professor in the Department of Surgery and Cancer at Imperial College London and Honorary Consultant at Imperial College Healthcare NHS Trust (2022).

-In 2025, Wexner was recognized as one of America's Leading Doctors by Newsweek and Statista.
-The listing was based on analysis of doctor performance data from Medicare Fee-for-Service claims and commercial data, recommendations and quality assessments from medical professionals, and certifications from American medical and surgical certification boards.

-Wexner has received 4% national, international, and regional awards for his research.
+In 2025, Wexner was included in the "America's Leading Doctors" listing for colorectal surgery published by Newsweek and Statista.